Highways Performance Space

 The Highways Performance Space is a performance venue in Santa Monica, California, which focuses on new works and alternative pieces.
 The organization is a space for LGBTQ artists to experiment with form and content.
 Performed work includes theatre, music, dance, spoken word, interactive media, and visual arts.

 History

 The venue was founded in May 1989 by writer Linda Frye Burnham and performance artist Tim Miller.
 They were co-directors until 1992, when Burnham stepped down, leaving Miller as Artistic Director throughout the 1990s.
-Danielle Brazell served the position until December 2003, when Leo Garcia took over.
-As of December 2017, he has developed over 650 works with the organization, and is currently the Executive Director alongside Artistic Director Patrick Kennelly.
+Danielle Brazell served the position until December 2003.
+Leo Garcia, who had been involved with Highways since 1992, was named the executive director in 2003.In 2024, Garcia and Artistic Director Patrick Kennelly celebrated Highways' 35th anniversary.

 The space prides itself on avoiding censoring its artists, and has thrived so far despite historical censorships and regulations on artists discussing the HIV/AIDS epidemic, one of the key issues facing the LGBTQ community in the organization’s earlier years.